811 South Main St

 Fuses and circuit breakers are designed to protect circuits in the event of electrical overload.

-Refer to your vehicle owner’s manual for specifics on fuse panel locations, fuses and their capacities.
+Refer to your vehicle owner’s manual for specifics on fuse panel locations, fuses, and their capacities.
 Today’s electrical systems have more than one fuse panel that can be found in different locations throughout the vehicle.
 Common fuse panel locations include the engine compartment and under the dash.
-Some manufactures have even made life easier by labeling fuse access panels with “FUSES”.
+Some manufacturers have even made life easier by labeling fuse access panels with “FUSES”.
 Circuit breakers are often located in fuse/relay panels, but some components like the headlight switch and power window motors have built-in circuit breakers.
 Blown fuses or a tripped circuit breaker usually indicate more serious electrical circuit problems such as a short circuit or an electrical consumer that is using more current than the circuit is designed for.
-In this event, it may be time for D and R Car Care and Lube Center to handle this problem for you.
-D and R Car Care and Lube Centers’ technicians are highly trained in electrical repair.
-Mini fuses, standard auto fuses and the maxi fuse all have standard colors that reflect the fuse’s current-carrying capability.
+In this event, it may be time for D & R Car Care to handle this problem for you.
+D & R Car Care’s technicians are highly trained in electrical repair.
+Mini fuses, standard auto fuses, and the maxi fuse all have standard colors that reflect the fuse’s current-carrying capability.

 Color and Current Ratings for Maxi Fuses